kvz/metriks/README.md

-# Features
+## Features

- - Builds on RRD.
-The network industry standard of saving time-series data to disk with a constant storage footprint
+ - Builds on `rrdtool`.
+The network industry standard of saving time-series data to disk with a constant storage footprint.
- - Utilizes nodejs' async for optimal concurrency
+ - Build on `nodejs` for optimal concurrency and the ability to run a server without dealing with cgi-bin, etc.
+ - Minimal dependencies.
+If you have node.js/npm working, all you need is `aptitude install rrdtool` and you're ready to go
- - Minimal dependencies and writes RRDs & images to disk, so it works when everything else is down.
+ - Writes RRDs & images to disk, so it works when everything else is down.
- - Minimal effort to add new graphs
+ - Minimal effort to add new graphs.
+Works by default.
- - Thresholds pagers
+ - Can send out alerts when metric go outside boundaries

-# Todo
+## Todo

  - [ ] Refactor: Plugin, pluginmanager, graph, rrd, rrdtool, cli
  - [ ] _.template